keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 _This interface however is not coherent._ Faulting on absence is preserved as a behavior in `Option[A]` and `Either[X, A]`, but Scala's `Seq[A]` is allowed to be empty per its definition.
 Allowing `List[A]` to be empty implies that it should be allowed to return an empty `Seq[A]` from `extract`.
 In order to preserve faulting on absence, `extract` must return a [`NonEmptyList[A]` instead]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/extractables/nel), as this has the effect of always having _at least one_ instance of term `A`.
 You're still stuck with an unknown length of instances, though.

-This interface essentially transforms these contexts into `NonEmptyList[A]` and imposes its specific complexity on all of your code.
+This interface essentially transforms these contexts into [`NonEmptyList[A]`]({{code_repo}}/src/main/scala/green/thisfieldwas/embracingnondeterminism/NonEmptyList.scala) and imposes its specific complexity on all of your code.
 You would probably be very unhappy using it.

 What about implementing `extract` for `Future[A]`?
 When applied to `Future[A]`, the `extract` function by its own signature is a blocking call.
 You want your dependency on `A` to be properly asynchronous.